Everything You Need to Know About Disaster Recovery Steps

-The aftermath of any disaster that has directly affected your house is most often is a traumatic situation that is filled with stress and uncertainty.
-Paul Davis provides the following tips and information that will help the recovery process go smoother.
+The aftermath of any disaster that has directly affected your house can often be a traumatic situation that is filled with stress and uncertainty.
+Paul Davis provides the following tips and information that can help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (330) 920-1936

-- Of course, it is extremely important to make sure you and your family (and don’t forget pets) are secure and that you contact your friends and relatives to let them know you are all safe.
+- Obviously, it’s extremely important to be sure you and your family (and don’t forget your pets) are safe and that you contact your friends and relatives to inform them that you are safe.

 - Report the damage to your insurance company as soon as it is possible.

-- Keep a listing of any household goods or personal belongings that you have discarded and receipts for any expenses you incur in protecting your property.
+- Keep a listing of any and all household personal belongings or goods that you have thrown out and receipts for any expenses you incur in protecting your property.

 Water Damage Tips

-- Be Safe: A water event can present a lot of potential safety hazards to occupants.
-The potential for slips, falls and electric shock are real.
-Keep in mind, items soaked with water can be very heavy.
-Only complete tasks that can be done safely.
+- Be Safe: Water events can present a lot of potential safety hazards to occupants.
+The potential for electric shock and slips and falls are very real.
+Also, items soaked with water can be very heavy.
+Only perform tasks that can be done so safely.

 - Water Source: It is important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Electrical: Turn off all power to affected rooms of the house.
-Don’t operate the TV or other electrical appliances while standing on wet carpets or floors.
+- Electrical: Be sure to turn off the power to affected areas of the house.
+Never operate the TV or other electrical appliances while standing on wet carpets or floors.

 - Carpeting: Blot wet carpet with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

-- Clothing/Fabrics: Move wet items to dry places.
-Do not allow draperies to stay in contact with wet carpeting or floors.
+- Clothing/Fabrics: Transfer wet items to dry places.
+Do not let draperies to stay in contact with wet carpeting or floors.

 Fire Damage Tips

-You have suffered a fire loss.
-While you are waiting for Paul Davis to arrive, below are some tips to help handle with the situation:
+You’ve suffered a fire loss.
+While you are waiting for us to arrive, below are some helpful tips to help deal with the damage:

-- Be Safe: Never reenter affected areas of the house until fire officials have deemed the property completely safe.
-Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water used to put out the fire, and cuts and scrapes from exposed, sharp edges are real.
+- Be Safe: Never reenter affected areas of the home until fire officials have deemed the property safe.
+Even after the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from water used to put out the fire, and cuts and scrapes from exposed, sharp edges are very real.
 Only perform tasks that can be done safely.

-- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
-Even for a small amount of time, entry by a person can cause additional damage.
+- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
+Even for a short period of time, entry by a person can lead to additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

 - Electronics/Appliances: Never use any TV, stereo or electronic appliances until they have been inspected by a professional.
-If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.
+If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Food Items: Don’t eat any food exposed to smoke or canned items that have been subjected to excessive heat.
+- Food Items: Never eat food items exposed to smoke or canned products that have been exposed to excessive heat.

 - Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.